 Safely Using The Stairs

-When your puppy has reached the age where he can safely negotiate stairs – usually by around 4 months of age – let him have full access to your staircase.
+When your puppy has reached the age when they can safely negotiate stairs – usually by around 4 months of age – let them have full access to your staircase.
 Not only is going up and down stairs good exercise for him, it’s also good socialization.

 Dogs who are not exposed to stairs as babies can develop a fear of them as adults.
-Few things are as frustrating as trying to get your dog to go up a flight of stairs at a motel or friend’s house when he’s planted his feet and is refusing to move!
-By allowing him to go up and down the stairs, your pup will eventually feel like negotiating a staircase is as natural as walking across the lawn.
+Few things are as frustrating as trying to get your dog to go up a flight of stairs at a motel or friend’s house when they’ve planted their feet and refuse to move!
+By allowing them to go up and down the stairs, your pup will eventually feel like negotiating a staircase is as natural as walking across the lawn.

 By: Audrey Pavia